-Testing options: You’re required to do an annual assessment for each child who is 7 or older on Oct 1 of your school year.
+Testing options: You’re required to do an annual assessment for each child who is 7 or older as of Oct 1 of your school year.
 The first year that you report, you have until Oct 1 of the next year to complete the testing.
 After that the requirement just says “annual” so it isn’t tied to a school calendar.
 If you tested in 2020, you must test again in 2021, but it doesn’t have to be 12 months from the first test.

-Some of the tests that meet the requirement in MN (Nationally normed and standardized Achievement test) are the Peabody Individual Achievement Test, the California Achievement Test, the Iowa Test of Basic Skills, the Woodcock-Johnson Test of Achievement and the PASS test.
+Some of the tests that meet the requirement in MN (Nationally normed and standardized Academic Achievement test) are the Peabody Individual Achievement Test, the California Achievement Test, the Iowa Test of Basic Skills, the Woodcock-Johnson Test of Achievement and the PASS test.
 If you are looking at other testing options, be sure it is Nationally Normed.
 Regional tests or those created to the Common Core guidelines may not qualify.
 The test provider should be able to provide you with norming data.
 Just because a test is given in a variety of states does NOT mean that it was Nationally normed.

 In Mn, you can deduct most (if not all) of your homeschooling expenses on your MN Income Taxes.
 This is not true of most states.
 There’s a full article walking you through this process on my website under MN resources.
 If you use a tax preparer, feel free to print off my info and share it with them.
 If they don’t have many homeschooling clients, they may not be well versed on this and there are many common misperceptions about the deductions (or possible credit if you fall within those income guidelines—no income guidelines for the deduction!).
 Keep a record of all of your purchases and sort it out at tax time as things can change from year to year.